CodeWithDennis/filament-price-filter/README.md

 ## Usage

-By default, the currency is set to USD, but you can change it to any currency you want.
+By default, the currency is set to USD globally, but you can change it per filter to any currency you want.

 ```php
 PriceFilter::make()